Eedris Abdulkareem

-Eedris Turayo Abdulkareem Ajenifuja (born 24 December 1974), popularly known as Eedris Abdulkareem, is a Nigerian singer and rapper.
-He was the lead rapper of the defunct Nigerian hip hop boy band The Remedies.
-He is one of the pioneers of Nigerian hip hop and he is regarded as one of the most influential Nigerian Rappers of all time.
+Eedris Turayo Abdulkareem Ajenifuja, known professionally as Eedris Abdulkareem, is a Nigerian singer and rapper.
+He was the lead rapper of the defunct Nigerian hip hop group The Remedies and is regarded as a pioneer of Nigerian hip-hop and one of its most influential rappers.

 Early life

-He was born in a polygamous family in Kano, Nigeria.
-His father was from Ilesha in Osun State, and his mother was from Ogun State, all in the south western part of Nigeria, but he adopted Kano State as his state of origin.
-He lost his father at the age of two and eight of his elder siblings as time went by.
+Abdulkareem was born into a polygamous family in Kano, Nigeria.
+His father was from Ilesha in Osun State, and his mother was from Ogun State, both in south western Nigeria, but he adopted Kano State as his state of origin.
+He lost his father at the age of two and later lost eight of his older siblings.

 Career

-Eedris gained national attention in the late 1990s as the lead rapper of The Remedies, alongside Tony Tetuila and Eddy Montana.
-The group was instrumental in pioneering Nigerian hip-hop, blending local languages and themes with contemporary beats.
-They disbanded in 2002, leading each member to pursue solo careers.
+Abdulkareem gained national recognition in the late 1990s as the lead rapper of The Remedies, alongside Tony Tetuila and Eddy Montana.
+The group played a significant role in pioneering Nigerian hip-hop, blending local languages and themes with contemporary beats.
+They disbanded in 2002, after which each member pursued solo careers.

 In 2000, Abdulkareem was among the personalities voted for by the Nigerian public to carry the Olympic torch in a relay through the country.

-In 2002, Eedris launched his solo career with the album “P.A.S.S” (Pains And Stress = Success), followed by “Mr. Lecturer”, which tackled the issue of sexual harassment in Nigerian universities.
-These works established him as a socially conscious artist unafraid to address pressing societal issues.
+In 2002, Abdulkareem launched his solo career with the album P.A.S.S (Pains And Stress = Success), followed by Mr. Lecturer, which addressed sexual harassment in Nigerian universities.

-Eedris’s 2004 album “Jaga Jaga” became a cultural phenomenon, criticizing corruption and poor governance in Nigeria.
-The title track was banned from radio by former President Olusegun Obasanjo, but it resonated deeply with the public and remains one of his most iconic songs.
+Abdulkareem's 2004 album Jaga Jaga criticised corruption and poor governance in Nigeria.
+The title track was banned from radio by former president Olusegun Obasanjo, but it gained significant public attention and remains one of Abdulkareem's best-known songs.

-In June 2024, Eedris Addulkareem was in the limelight after he released a new song titled "Emi Lokan".
-In the song, he was critical of the current and past administrations of Bola Tinubu and Mohammed Buhari respectively following the high cost of living as well as what he perceived as "hypocrisy" of popular religious leader EA Adeboye for not speaking out.
+In June 2024, Addulkareem drew public attention after releasing the song "Emi Lokan".
+In the song, he criticised President Bola Tinubu and former president Muhammadu Buhari over the rising cost of living and criticised pastor Enoch Adeboye for not speaking out on the issue.